The deadline to register to vote is 15 days before an election.

 - You are at least 18 years of age (or will be by the date of the next election)

-- You have not been judged by a court to be mentally incompetent to register and vote
+- You have not been found mentally incompetent by a court of law

 - You will need to re-register to vote when: